emuise/code-structProdSem/scripts/manuscript/manuscript.md

 negative variation DHI loadings.
 Colder BEC groups (Montane, North, and Alpine) had smaller minimum DHI loadings, which were half as large as the other DHI loadings.
 As such, we identify the first axis as being consistently associated with overall productivity.
-Canopy cover generally had the highest significant predictor loading on RDA1, except for in non-coniferous forest types (broadleaf, mixed wood and wetland-treed).
-These forest types typically had large negative loadings between RDA1 and structural complexity.
+The predictor loadings for canopy cover and the modelled forest structural attributes were generally similar within the same stratification/BEC groups.
 The mixed wood forest and Coastal BEC group had no significant loadings from modelled forest structural attributes for RDA1.
 Examining the predictor loadings for RDA1 spatially across the province shows a geographic pattern in the loading strengths of primary forest structural attributes (@fig-fcc A).
-The interior (Northern and Southern BEC groups) of the province generally showed high canopy cover loadings, while the Boreal zones in the northwest had equal loadings in canopy cover and canopy height.
-Coastal zones were driven similarly by canopy height and structural complexity, with very low or non-significant loadings from canopy cover (@fig-fcc A; @fig-radar).
-Modelled forest structural attributes for RDA1 generally show similar loadings across the province (@fig-fcc B).
+The interior (Northern and Southern BEC groups) of the province generally showed high canopy cover loadings, while the Boreal zones (Boreal White and Black Spruce and Sub-Boreal Pine – Spruce) in the northwest had large canopy height loadings.
+Coastal zones were driven similarly by canopy height and structural complexity, with very low or non-significant loadings from canopy cover (@fig-fcc A;
+@fig-radar).

 ::: {.cell}